Sulgrave Club: Wadsworths and American Red Cross

 Herbert and Martha Blow Wadsworth, a wealthy couple from Geneseo, New York who had married in 1888, wanted a winter residence in Washington, D.C., and chose Dupont Circle as the location of their new home.
 There were only two large lots still available on the circle where they could build a mansion, including the one where Holy Cross Episcopal Church stood.
 Van Wyck's widow, Kate, sold the property to the Wadsworths in 1896.
 The Wadsworths were already familiar with Washington, D.C., and had family and social connections with the city.
 Herbert's cousin, James Wolcott Wadsworth, was a congressman from New York, and Martha's sister and niece were local socialites.

 On January 16, 1900, a permit application was filed to construct the Wadsworth mansion on Square 137, a triangular lot which is sited between 18th Street on the east, P Street on the north, and Massachusetts Avenue on the south.
 The couple chose a longtime friend, New York architect George Cary, to design their new house in the popular Beaux-Arts style.
 It is the only known building in Washington, D.C. that was designed by him.
 Cary is best known for his designs at the 1901 Pan-American Exposition and the Buffalo History Museum.
 Martha took a hands-on approach with the design of her new home, and would often claim she was the architect.

-Just like the Perry Belmont House that was built a few years later, the Wadsworth House's design was made to fit an irregular shaped lot.
-The total cost of constructing the house was around $300,000, equivalent to $9.2 million in 2020.
+Just like the Perry Belmont House that was built a few years later, the Wadsworth House's design was made to fit an irregular-shaped lot.
+The total cost of constructing the house was around $300,000.
 The couple had their new home designed to specifically serve as a place of entertainment and socializing.
 This included a two-story ballroom, a musician's gallery, a porte-cochère similar to the one across the street at the William J. Boardman House, and a new feature in the city, an automobile room that served as an internal parking garage.
 It is believed the porte-cochère, vestibule, servants hall, kitchen, back hallway, and automobile room incorporated the former church building.